yanaiela/amnesic_probing/README.md

 "Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals"

+_Note that a previous version of this paper that appeared on arxiv in 2020 was named: "**When Bert Forgets How To POS: Amnesic Probing of Linguistic Properties and MLM Predictions**", which we changed to the current title to better reflect our contributions._

 ## General Notes and Considerations
 This work contain many moving parts, which are build one on top of the other, therefore the code also contain many different parts.